ruegerj/devops/DOCUMENTATION.md

 - **push image web** - pushes the web image to the [GitHub container registry](https://github.com/ruegerj/devops/pkgs/container/devops%2Fapi)
   -> the image is taged with the version from the git tag & `latest`

+> [!NOTE]
+> Due to some reliability issues, SonarQube analyses are excluded from the CD pipeline so that they do not block deployments.

 ## Infrastructure